SiaFoundation/siad/modules/feemanager/README.md

   - The process fees subsystem's `createdAndPersistTransaction` method calls `callPersistTxnCreated` to persist the link between feeUIDs and the transaction ID
+  - The watchdog subsystem's `managedConfirmTransaction` method calls `callPersistTxnConfirmed` to persist that the transaction was confirmed
+  - The watchdog subsystem's `managedDropTransaction` method calls `callPersistTxnDropped` to persist that the transaction was dropped

+**Outbound Complexities**
+ - The watchdog subsystems's `callApplyTransaction` is called from `applyEntryTransaction` to apply a persisted transaction to the watchdog
+ - The watchdog subsystems's `callApplyTxnConfirmed` is called from `applyEntryTxnConfirmed` to apply a persisted transaction confirmed entry to the watchdog
+ - The watchdog subsystems's `callApplyTxnCreated` is called from `applyEntryTxnCreated` to apply a persisted transaction created entry to the watchdog
+ - The watchdog subsystems's `callApplyTxnDropped` is called from `applyEntryTxnDropped` to apply a persisted transaction dropped entry to the watchdog

 ### Process Fees Subsystem
 **Key Files**